-Have you ever had difficulties in resetting a WordPress password?
-WordPress offers various options when it comes to change a password.
+Have you ever had difficulties resetting a WordPress password?
+WordPress offers various options when it comes to changing a password.
 In some cases, it is straightforward, and sometimes it is not.
-You might easily reset a WordPress password if you can access your email.
+For example, you might easily reset a WordPress password if you can access your email.
 Or if the email system is working.
 But how if the WordPress email is no longer working?
-Or you need to continue a project someone left without given access?
+Or do you need to continue a project someone left without being given access to?
 Today, we are going to cover some options you may have.

-1- Using the forgotten Password from the login screen to reset a WordPress password
+1- Use the forgotten Password from the login screen to reset a WordPress password

 The approach with the Password lost form is the most used.
 The steps to reset a WordPress password will be as follows:

 - Visit your login screen using the link https://www.example.com/wp-admin

 - Click on the Password forgotten link at the bottom of your website